Anisotropic Kondo line defect and ODE/IM correspondence: Introduction

 which is symmetric under $g_\perp \leftrightarrow -g_\perp$.
 Without loss of generality, let's take $g_\perp >0$ and the RG flow diagram is shown in \ref{fig:anisorgflow}

 Importantly, we have a line of UV fixed point labelled by finite $g_z$ at $g_\perp = 0$ and renormalization will bring us to strong coupling in the infrared.
-We then expect to have a family of Kondo line defect labelled by the UV fixed point.
+We then expect to have a family of Kondo line defects labelled by the UV fixed point.
 In section \ref{sec:kondo}, we will properly define and renormalize the line defect produced by the anisotropic Kondo model.
+In particular, the quantum line defect we define also make sense for \emph{finite} deformation parameter.
 We will give explicit results in the leading nontrivial order.
 In section \ref{sec:anisotropicoper}, we will discuss its embedding in the trigonometric 4d Chern Simons theory and propose an ODE \eqref{eq:trigODEtx} that corresponds to the $SU(2)_k$ anisotropic Kondo line defect in the fashion of ODE/IM correspondence.
 The proposal will be verified both in the UV and IR.
 In doing so, we derive the infrared dynamics in a variety of classes of line defects.
 In the simplest case, i.e. physical RG flow of $SU(2)_k$ WZW we reproduce the known result in the literature.
 In section \ref{sec:generalization}, we generalize the construction to multichannel $\prod_i SU(2)_{k_i}$.

-{\bf Note added:} While the manuscript is close to completion, we became aware of \cite{kotousovODEIQFTCorrespondence2021} which has some overlap with our results.
+{\bf Note added:} While the manuscript was close to completion, we became aware of \cite{kotousovODEIQFTCorrespondence2021} which has some overlap with our results.
 In particular, our proposal of the ODE \eqref{eq:trigODEtx} and \eqref{eq:multiSU2trigODE} is equivalent to (7.7) in \cite{kotousovODEIQFTCorrespondence2021} via a suitable change of coordinate.
+As remarked in section \ref{sec:proposalODE}, the perspective developed in this article has pleasantly many different features manifested.
 We thank Gleb A. Kotousov and Sergei L. Lukyanov for sharing their work with us before publishing.